clearwater-trust/beautiful-jekyll/_drafts/2018-03-08-future-fund.md

 ... without a bank or government involved.

-Are you tired of paying for borders and nonsense wars that make corporations and cartels wealthy?

 Do you think there is a better way of doing business?

 Do you believe that mathematics is a better store of value than the Federal Reserve?